 Please procure four scantrons (regular size, form 882) and four large-format blue books.
 The tests may require one or both of these materials.
-Please bring a blue pen, a black pen, a red pen, and a number 2 pencil to each class session
+Please bring 1), a blue or black pen and 2), a number 2 pencil to each class session